 The Occult Origin of Mormonism

 While it is doubtful that Stephenie would have knowingly done anything like this due to her Mormon upbringing, she still had such a connection to the demonic through that very Mormonism She may not have consciously sought contact with the spirit realm but she had unwittingly made that connection nonetheless because of her baptism into the Mormon church – a church which was born of two lying spirits revealing themselves to a young man named Joseph Smith, claiming to be God the Father and his Son, Jesus.
 But the Bible warns against blindly accepting that any and all kinds of spiritual experience are safe.
-“Beloved, believe not every spirit, but try the spirits whether they are of God” (1 John 4:1).
-Satan “…was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
-When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it” (John 8:44); “…for even Satan disguises himself as an angel of light” (2 Cor 11:14).
+“Beloved, do not believe every spirit, but test the spirits to see whether they are from God” (1 John 4:1 NRSV).
+Satan “…was a murderer from the beginning and does not stand in the truth, because there is no truth in him.
+When he lies, he speaks according to his own nature, for he is a liar and the father of lies” (John 8:44).
+“Even Satan disguises himself as an angel of light” (2 Cor 11:14).